-Advanced Analytics Projects are Atypical
+Advanced Analytics Projects Are Atypical

 Successful projects using data mining algorithms often have returns that are well above normal business Returns on Investment.
 200%, 500% or even 1000%+ ROIs are not unheard of.
 So why isn’t there a rush to do more Proof of Concept projects?
 Having designed and pitched dozens of these, I have concluded that it’s largely because of corporate politics.
 I’m not using the term “corporate politics” in a pejorative sense, but rather as a fact of life that results from normal business structures and organizational dynamics.
-So perhaps the question is not “how do we fight better to get funding for new data mining projects?”, but rather it’s “how do we lower the political risk associated with Proof of Concept projects using data mining algorithms and predictive analytic techniques?”
-We recently did a program with a client which did exactly that.
+So perhaps the question is not “how do we fight better to get funding for new data mining projects?”, but rather “how do we lower the political risk associated with Proof of Concept projects using data mining algorithms and predictive analytic techniques?”
+We did a program with a client which did exactly that.

 Place a Lot of Bets